telerik/maui-docs/knowledge-base/piechart-label-customization.md

 }
 ```

-**4.** And inside the UpdateChart() method implement the custom logic for accessing the native chart and customize the labels of the `PieSeries`:
+**4.** And inside the `UpdateChart()` method, implement the custom logic for accessing the native Android, iOS, or WinUI Chart and customize the labels of the `PieSeries`:

 ```C#
 private void UpdateChart()